istio/istio.io/content/en/docs/ops/integrations/loadbalancers/index.md

    This also allows preserving the original client IP address, which would otherwise be lost by the sidecar.
    This mode can be enabled by inserting the `traffic.sidecar.istio.io/includeInboundPorts: ""` annotation on the load balancer `Pod`s.
 1. Enable Service routing.
-   Istio sidecars can only properly function when requests are sent to Service's, not to specific pod IPs.
+   Istio sidecars can only properly function when requests are sent to Services, not to specific pod IPs.
    Most load balancers will send to specific pod IPs by default, breaking mTLS.
    Steps to do this are vendor specific; a few examples are listed below but consulting with the specific vendor's documentation is recommended.